DataTech-API/API-1Semestre/documentação/processo/manual_usuario.md

 6º Termo:	13 | Diferença: 6
 7º Termo:	24 | Diferença: 11
 ---	---	--- ---	---	--- ---	---	--
-Soma acumulada até o 7º termo:	52
+Soma até o 7º termo:	52
 ---	---	--- ---	---	--- ---	---	--
 ```